 Proprietary funds The County uses Enterprise and Internal Service proprietary funds.
 Enterprise funds are used to report the same functions presented as business-type activities in the government-wide financial statements.
 The County uses enterprise funds to account for its Water Enterprise and Solid Waste Enterprise operations.
 Both of these operations are considered to be major proprietary funds of the County.
-Internal service funds are used to account for self-insurance, fleet management, and the Sheriff's risk management programs.
+Internal service funds are used to accumulate and allocate costs internally among the County's other functions.
+The County uses internal service funds to account for self-insurance, fleet management, and the Sheriff's risk management programs.
 These programs are included within governmental activities in the government-wide financial statements because they predominantly benefit governmental rather than business-type functions.
-The three internal service funds are combined into a single presentation in the proprietary fund financial statements.
-Information on individual internal service funds is provided in the Combining and Individual Fund Statements and Schedules section of this report.
+The three internal service funds are combined into a single presentation in the proprietary fund financial statements and Schedules section of this report.
 The proprietary fund financial statements are found in the Basic Financial Statements.